PCGamingWiki

 The PCGamingWiki is a British-based collaboratively edited free wiki internet encyclopaedia focused on collecting video game behaviour data (such as save locations and startup parameters), to optimising gameplay, and fixing issues found in PC games.
 Intended fixes and optimisations range from simple cut-scene removals, to modifications that allow for wide-screen resolutions, and more.
 The wiki site runs on MediaWiki software, and was created by Andrew Tsai, a British businessman from London, England.
 The site was founded on 9 February 2012.
 As of October 2022, the PCGamingWiki has more than 30,000 registered users, and 48,000 content pages.
 Since its inception, the PCGamingWiki has been featured on numerous gaming focused websites, including Kotaku, Destructoid, and Rock Paper Shotgun.
 It regularly receives more than 10,000 unique page views a day.

-Andrew was motivated to create the site due to his experiences seeing countless people on forums asking for help with the computer games LA Noire and Titan Quest.